Discipline Without Harm: Compassionate, Non-Violent Parenting Guided by Dharmic Wisdom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the difference between discipline and punishment?
+What is the difference between discipline and punishment in this article?